On the impact of non-local gravity on compact stars: White dwarfs

 In a nutshell, the evolution of a white dwarf can be described as the end stage of the evolution of a progenitor main-sequence star with a mass smaller than $10\, M_\odot$.
 In the advanced post-main sequence phase, the star ejects its outer layers of light elements in the form of a planetary nebula, leaving behind a white dwarf: an Earth-size solar-mass remnant with a Helium or Carbon/Oxygen core and a hydrogen or helium atmosphere \cite{2010AARv..18..471A}.
 Given the lack of enough light elements to ignite further fusion reactions, the gravitational collapse of this compact star is only prevented by the degeneracy pressure of its constituent electrons.
 Once formed, the white dwarf cooling is inevitable, starting with an intense neutrino emission of a very hot and young white dwarf, and ending up as a cold and old white dwarf with a crystallized core \cite{2003ARAA..41..465H}.

-While it is nowadays possible to develop quite robust models of white dwarfs (see e.g., \cite{2018JCAP...05..028S} and references therein), we opt here for a simple model that has the advantage of being analytical (see Refs. \cite{1952MNRAS.112..583M} and \cite{2020PhRvD.101b3017P}).
-Despite its simplicity, the results obtained in this paper are not expected to be significantly different from those following from more sophisticated analysis.
-Therefore, in the following we shall assume an ideal Fermi gas with energy density and pressure
+While it is nowadays possible to develop quite robust models of white dwarfs accounting for stellar temperature and core composition (see e.g. \cite{Barstow} and \cite{2018JCAP...05..028S} and references therein), we will opt here for a simple zero-temperature model that has the advantage of being analytical and widely used in the literature (see Refs. \cite{1952MNRAS.112..583M} and \cite{Panotopoulos:2020wug}).
+In particular, in investigating the impact of nonlocalities on the mass-to-radius relationship, we shall assume an ideal Fermi gas with energy density and pressure

-with $m$ denoting the electron mass and $k_F$ the Fermi wavenumber following from the electron number density $n =k_F^3/(3 \pi^2)$.
+with $m$ denoting the electron mass and $k_F$ the Fermi wave-number following from the electron number density $n =k_F^3/(3 \pi^2)$.
 In the non-relativistic limit, $k_F \ll m$, these expressions lead to a polytropic EoS \cite{Chandrasekhar:1935zz}

 with